narcisaam/jekyll-now/_posts/2017-08-04-Debugging_while_tired.md

+---
+layout: post
+title: Hardware Setup
+---

 ### Don't debug when you're tired!

 Have you ever had a bug in your code that turned you from a rational, reasonable human being to an angry, paranoid person?
 I'm talking about those times when you're a 100% sure that your code is correct, so you start thinking there must be something very weird going on that causes it to crash.
-It gotta be something else!
-Maybe the virtual machine is broken, maybe it's a compiler bug!
-When you're working with hardware it's even easier to find reasons. _This wire doesn't look really good, maybe I should replace it_.
+It gotta be something else! _Maybe the virtual machine is broken, maybe it's a compiler bug!_ When you're working with hardware it's even easier to find reasons. _This wire doesn't look really good, maybe I should replace it_.
 Well, to keep programmers from wondering and wandering aimlessly, debugging tools have been invented.
 But debugging tools come with a warning.
 “Not to be used when you're tired!”
 Haha!

 Yesterday, I was working on a new feature for my driver and I managed to somehow cause a kernel oops.
 I double checked the code - it seemed fine (of course it did!).
 I started investigating the problem, I analyzed the stack trace – not very helpful on its own.
 I disassembled the code to find where it crashed, and after victoriously finding the offset I thought: no, it doesn't make any sense, there's nothing wrong with the code here.
 It seems I got somehow overpowered by a very well known human response: denial!
 So, I wasted some time testing again some other parts of the code, rereading some documentation and searching the internet for similar bugs.
 At this point, it got pretty late, so I decided I'll take a break and start again in the morning.